PL-ML/code2inv/README.md

 ## Package Installation

-Install the dev version of this package:
+First, install the dev version of this package.
+To do this, run the following in the repository root directory:

 ```
 $ pip install -e .